 As if any other outcome than genocide, disgrace and hysterical evacuation were likely under those circumstances.
 The only other possibility would have been nuclear war: first across the length and breadth of East Asia, then across the entire world.

 No matter what those weapon mentors may have told you, bear this in mind.
-The American lap of the imperialist relay race of war in Vietnam (China, China, China, France, Japan, England, France, America, China) was an exercise in raw genocide – no more, no less – practiced and covered up with Nazi thoroughness.
-The CIA, the West Point Protective Association, the powerful assassins of President John F. Kennedy, whose conspiracy overrode his veto of the war—each has kept busy since, concealing the gut trails of their innocent victims.
+The American lap of the imperialist relay race of war against Vietnam (China, China, China, France, Japan, England, France, America, China) was an exercise in raw genocide – no more, no less – practiced and covered up with Nazi thoroughness.
+The CIA, the West Point Protective Association, the mighty assassins of President John F. Kennedy, whose conspiracy overrode his veto of the war — each has kept busy since, concealing the gut trails of their innocent victims.

 These mass-murderers permitted My Lai (my lie) and a galaxy of similar atrocities to go unreported.
 They insist that no real American patriot may speak of such things.
 Those massacres were just the tip of a gore-Slurpee they’d whipped up under our noses.
-Only the slightest whiff of its charnel stink has gone up our nostrils and we are more than ready to dismiss it as an aberration.
+Only the slightest whiff of its charnel stench has gone up our nostrils and we are more than ready to dismiss it as an aberration.
 Here it comes again; can’t you smell it?
-Wafting drone-borne from Iraq, Afghanistan and other dark corners of the Poor World with its predictable blowback outcomes?
+Wafting drone-borne from Iraq, Afghanistan and other dark corners of the World of the Poor with its predictable blowback in-your-face outcomes?

-In truth, the Cold War was not fought as we’ve been led to believe: between the Capitalist West and the Communist East for control of the poor South.
-Militarists and Fat Cats on both sides were too eager to swell their weapon budgets and contracts, based on their respective info proletariat’s fear of the Other, but terrified of nuking the whole planet and their own homes before they’d been effectively fortified, to engage in total war except for a few commando raids, aerial and submarine duels, and mini-wars waged by proxy dictator states.
+In truth, the Cold War was not fought in the manner we’ve been led to believe: between the Capitalist West and the Communist East for control of the Poor South.
+Militaristic Fat Cats on both sides were too eager to swell their weapon budgets and contracts based on their respective info proletariat’s fear of the Other.
+But they were terrified of nuking the whole planet and their own homes before they’d been effectively fortified.
+So they couldn’t engage in total war except for a few commando raids, aerial and submarine duels, and mini-wars waged by proxy dictator states.

-No, the real Cold War was fought between the bipartisan psychopaths who run the world’s military-industrial complex, versus an international brotherhood of humanists, moderates, believers in the sacred, small-d democrats and small-s socialists (the proto-Learners of the world) operating as isolated individuals and thus atrociously vulnerable.
-Almost all them were arrested, tortured, shot and silenced as soon they came into public view, along with their sympathizers and, if necessary, napalmed armies of supporters.
-The First World’s military, governmental and media machine crushed their political dreams without exception or mercy.
+No, the real Cold War was fought between the bipartisan psychopaths in charge of the world’s military-industrial complex, versus an international brotherhood of humanists, moderates, believers in the sacred, small-d democrats and small-s socialists (the proto-Learners of the world) operating as isolated individuals and thus atrociously vulnerable.
+Almost all them were arrested, tortured, shot and silenced as soon they came into public view along with their sympathizers and, if necessary, the napalmed armies of supporters.
+The First World’s military, governmental and media machine crushed their political dreams without exception, favoritism or mercy.

 Welcome to WeaponWorld, where mighty war criminals reign without restraint.
 Since when?
-Since records remain of written history.
+Since written history endures.

 The Vietnam War: winnable?
 Iraq, Afghanistan?
 Upcoming wars of corporate convenience, shareholder windfall and national bankruptcy?
 My ass.
-Whereas military interventions for purely humanitarian reasons (…, Rwanda, Bosnia, Syria, …) are let drop disgracefully.
+Whereas military interventions for purely humanitarian reasons (…, Rwanda, Bosnia, Syria, …) are shamefully let drop.
 Policeman of the world?
 Bite me, you sellout cowards.

-Modern weapon technologies are scaling themselves down from a horde of costly bludgeons into a handful of horrifically expensive, chrome-steel scalpels.
+Modern weapon technologies are scaling themselves down from a horde of costly bludgeons into a handful of horrifically expensive, chromed-steel scalpels.
 A few orbital satellites, drone squadrons, terrorist cells, government commando squads and NGO guerrilla bands promise to replace swarms of ships, planes, tanks and ICBMs.
-The bludgeon swarms will be meticulously preserved, of course, for reuse whenever convenient.
+The bludgeon swarms will be carefully preserved, of course, for reuse whenever it is convenient.

-In the recent past, as many as seven thousand Abrams battle tanks were parked out in the American desert.
+In the recent past, as many as seven thousand Abrams battle tanks were parked in the American desert.
 American armored units divisions needed three thousand replacements at most.
-The others were waiting to be sand-choked and worn out in Iraq, no doubt, to be replaced one more time at our expense, no doubt.
+The others were waiting to be sand-choked and worn out in Iraq, no doubt to be replaced once again at our expense.

 The only thing the American Army learned during its recent wars, is how to manage a civil insurrection.
 I use the word “manage” advisedly, as in tending a campfire.
 How to prepare one, light it up, fan it hot and keep it going indefinitely by means of selective brutality.

-For reactionary fanatics here in the USA, (and there are millions of them who never understood why the Nazis failed: at least twenty percent of the USA’s population has never figured that out) the worst insurgents are moderates in their own ranks and everyone on the other side.
+For reactionary fanatics here in the USA, (and there are millions of them who never understood why the Nazis failed: at least twenty percent of the USA’s population has never puzzled that out) the worst traitors are moderates in their own ranks and everyone on the other side.
 That's the insurgency they are preparing to address.

-Unlike the American Civil War – prior to which slavers at the helm of American government stacked the deck in their favor through various political swindles, but lost because the industrial base still belonged to the North – this time, they will control everything that’s left of the American industrial plant (especially weapons factories) they have otherwise wrecked for decades.
-Their hope is that this degradation will allow them to prevail over the ruins of America their predecessors have despised since they lost the Civil War.
-Unrepentant slave masters…
+Unlike the American Civil War – prior to which slavers at the helm of American government stacked the deck in their favor through various political swindles but lost because the industrial base still belonged to the North – this time, they will control everything that’s left of the American industrial plant (especially weapons factories) they have otherwise been wrecking for decades.
+Their hope is that this degradation will allow them to prevail over the ruins of America their predecessors despised since they lost the Civil War.
+Unrepentant slavers …

-At least in theory, modern weapons are “surgically” precise; they promise to reduce collateral damage to the biosphere as well as casualties among unarmed combatants.
+At least in theory, modern weapons are “surgically” precise: they promise to reduce collateral damage to the biosphere as well as casualties among unarmed combatants.
 In practice?
-The Gulf War’s hundreds of thousands of children murdered by being deprived of adequate medicine, water and nutrition; economies devastated and ecologies seweraged across the planet: these illustrate what “minimal collateral damage” entails.
+The Gulf War’s hundreds of thousands of children murdered from deprivation of adequate medicine, water and nutrition; economies devastated and ecologies seweraged across the planet: these illustrate what “minimal collateral damage” entails.
 The controlled demolition of the Twin Towers, likewise.
 Downstream consequences, young Learners.
 We must pay more attention to unforeseen consequences downstream.